Kimserey/BlogArchive/20160726_gradient_descent.md

 This is the core of Gradient descent, `de/da` and `de/db` are respectively the derivatives of the cost function in function of `a` and `b`.
 On each step, we calculate the derivatives and update `a` and `b`.

-With a bit of derivatives calculus, we can get `de/da` and `de/db`.
+With a bit of calculus, we can get `de/da` and `de/db`.

 ![derivatives](https://raw.githubusercontent.com/Kimserey/DataExpenses/master/img/derivatives.png)

 This is basically a `g.f` formula where `(g.f)' = g'.f * f'`.

-__`a` and `b` usually appear as theta1 and thetha0, so I will call them respectively thetha1 and thetha0__.
+__`a` and `b` usually appear as theta1 and thetha0, so I will call them thetha1 and thetha0__.

 `alpha` is the learning rate.
 It represents the step to take between each iterations.
 This constant is __very__ important as it directly affects the results.
-In order to find the `alpha` which suits your function, ry to see how big are the derivatives and compensate the alpha to reduce the step taken or increase it if too small.
+In order to find the `alpha` which suits your function, try to see how big are the derivatives and compensate with a smaller or bigger alpha to reduce the steps taken or increase it if too small.

 So we will iterate over the algorithm to get the perfect `thetha0` and `thetha1`.